MCKGaston

 Research on tree root infrastructure damage mitigation with Dr. Andy Kaufman at UH Manoa (2019) This video was created to promote the project and to remind us of the protocol when we return to excavate more trees.

 After completing my doctoral written and oral exams, all I had left was the years of finishing my research.
-This was unappealing to me as I had loved teaching so much, so I decided to head back to my home country and help folks learn!
-I was fortune to be invited into the Zilker Botanical Garden family to organize educational activities, events, and programs.
-Come by the garden and say Hello!
+This was unappealing to me as I had loved teaching so much, so I decided to head back to my home country and help folks learn to appreciate the natural world!
+In January 2022, I was fortunate to be invited into the Zilker Botanical Garden family to organize educational activities, events, and programs.

 Plant Consultation & Education